yanhan/powaur/README.md

 - Search for packages on the AUR
 - Query local and sync databases for package information
-- Download packages from the AUR
+- Download packages from the AUR (w/ dependency resolution)
 - Install packages from the AUR (no dependency resolution)
 - Backup your pacman local database